The Euclidean numbers: Introduction

-We list the main peculiarities of the Euclidean numbers that we deduce from the axioms on transfinite sums: \begin{itemize} \item The field $\mathbb{E}$ is saturated with respect to the order relation, actually it is the \emph{unique saturated real closed field having the cardinality of} $\Omega$ (see Subsection \ref{sat}).
-This property implies that every ordered field having cardinality less than or equal to $\Omega$ is (isomorphic to) a subfield of $\mathbb{E}$. \item Every Euclidean number can be obtained as a transfinite sum of real numbers; more generally, a transfinite sum of Euclidean numbers is well defined in Subsection \ref{axiom}, and it can be obtained as \emph{limit of ordinal-indexed partial sums}, under an appropriate notion of limit, given in Subsection \ref{count}. \item Any accessible ordinal $\alpha\in\Og$ can be identified with the transfinite sum of $\alpha$ ones in $\EE$; this identification is consistent with the \emph{natural ordinal operations} $+$ and $\cdot$ (see Subsection \ref{ordeucl}), so the field of the Euclidean numbers can be considered as a sort of \emph{natural} extension of the \emph{semiring} of the (accessible) ordinal numbers. \item The Euclidean numbers are a \emph{hyperreal field}; more precisely $\EE$ is isomorphic to the hyperreal Keisler field introduced in \cite{keisler76}; the Keisler field is the unique saturated (in the sense of NSA) hyperreal field having the cardinality of $\Omega$ (see Subsection \ref{Keis}). \item the Euclidean numbers are strictly related to the notion of \emph{numerosity}, introduced in \cite{benci95b,BDNlab,BDNF1} and devloped in \cite{BDNFuniv,DNFtup,QSU,FM}, so as to save the five Euclidean common notions (see Section \ref{num}).
+We give in Subsection \ref{axiom} five natural axioms that rule the behaviour of these transfinite sums.
+We list the main peculiarities of the Euclidean numbers that we deduce from the axioms on transfinite sums: \begin{itemize} \item Every Euclidean number can be obtained as a transfinite sum of real numbers; more generally, a transfinite sum of Euclidean numbers is well defined in Subsection \ref{axiom}, and it can be obtained as \emph{limit of ordinal-indexed partial sums}, under an appropriate notion of limit, given in Subsection \ref{count}. \item Any accessible ordinal $\alpha\in\Og$ can be identified with the transfinite sum of $\alpha$ ones in $\EE$; this identification is consistent with the so called \emph{natural ordinal operations} $+$ and $\cdot$ (see Subsection \ref{ordeucl}), so the field of the Euclidean numbers can be considered as a sort of \emph{natural} extension of the \emph{semiring} of the (accessible) ordinal numbers. \item The field $\mathbb{E}$ is saturated with respect to the order relation, actually it is the \emph{unique saturated real closed field having the cardinality of the first inaccessible cardinal} $\Omega$ (see Subsection \ref{sat}).
+This property implies that every ordered field having cardinality less than or equal to $\Omega$ is (isomorphic to) a subfield of $\mathbb{E}$.
+A model of the field $\EE$ is obtained in Section \ref{constr} as a limit ultrapower of $\R$ modulo a suitable ultrafilter $\U$ on $\Og$. \item The Euclidean numbers are a \emph{hyperreal field}; more precisely $\EE$ is isomorphic to the hyperreal Keisler field introduced in \cite{keisler76}; the Keisler field is the unique saturated (in the sense of NSA) hyperreal field having the cardinality of $\Omega$ (see Subsection \ref{Keis}). \item The Euclidean numbers are strictly related to the notion of \emph{numerosity}, introduced in \cite{benci95b,BDNlab,BDNF1} and devloped in \cite{BDNFuniv,DNFtup,QSU,FM}, so as to save the five Euclidean common notions (see Section \ref{num}).
 In fact, $\EE$ can be charachterized as the hyperreal field generated by the real numbers and the semiring of numerosities, provided that the numerosity is defined on \emph{a coherent family of labelled sets containing the accessible ordinal numbers}.
 The numerosity theory provided by the Euclidean numbers satisfies the following properties which alltogether are not shared by other numerosity theories (see Subsections \ref{saveu}-\ref{eunum}): \begin{itemize} \item each set (in this theory) is equinumerous to a set of ordinals, \item the set of numerosities $\mathfrak{N}$ is a positive subsemiring of nonstandard integers, that generates the whole $\mathbb{Z}^{*}$. \end{itemize}

 \end{itemize}